Through data wrangling, we have seen basic pre-processing methods to make the data in usable form. So just think, what should be our next step..?

 Here we can see median is not in the middle for petal length.
-So maximum values of Petal Length lies in (4-5) range.
-Also, it can be seen, there is no outlier present in this feature.
+So maximum values of Petal Length lies in the (4-5) range.
+No outliers are present.

 Bar plot is arguably the simplest data visualization technique.
 It maps categories to numbers.

-Here we can observe that Iris-setosa has small petal length, while Iris-versicolor has medium length and Iris-virginica has the highest petal length.
+Here we can observe that Iris-setosa has a small petal length, while Iris-versicolor has a medium length and Iris-virginica has the highest petal length.

 What is the difference between bar plot and histogram?

-The difference between both the plots is that a histogram is only used to plot the frequency of values occurred in a continuous data set that has been divided into classes, called bins.
-While bar charts, on the other hand, can be used for a great deal of other types of variables including categorical variable data sets.
+The difference between both the plots is that a histogram is only used to plot the frequency of values that occurred in a continuous data set that has been divided into classes, called bins.
+While bar charts, on the other hand, can be used for a lot of other types of variables including categorical variable data sets.

 - Line plot: Good for nominal and ordinal categorical data.